-IPEM is delighted to present its first ever charity concert to be held on the 18th September at the Early Music Centre in York.
+IPEM is delighted to present its first ever charity concert to be held on the 18th September at the National Centre for Early Music in York.

 To raise money for this project and to celebrate 70 years of the NHS, we are hosting a charity concert.
-There will be a range of music and readings during the evening, all performed by members of IPEM.
+There will be a range of music and readings during the evening, performed by IPEM members and others with links to the Institute.

-This is going to be a great evening and includes reflections on science in the NHS as well as giving you the opportunity to find out more about the Little Linac project.
+This is going to be a great evening and includes reflections on science in the NHS over the last 70 years, as well as giving you the opportunity to find out more about the Little Linac project.

-You can download the full draft programme here.
+You can download the full programme here.
+Please note this programme is subject to change.

-Tickets will be on sale shortly either via our website, or ring the office on 01904 610821 to order over the phone.
+Tickets are on sale via our website (click here) or ring the office on 01904 610821 to order over the phone.
+Tickets £12 for IPEM members, £15 for non-members.

 © Institute of Physics and Engineering in Medicine